- Blogtober Came Early | Day 1/30

 “Send Mpesa” – an emotive one in the scamming scene.

-“Toa ya macho”
+“Toa ya macho.”

 Kenya boasts a diverse dining culture of countless cuisines in different cities served in fine-dining restaurants and local establishments that draw on African and wider international influences.
-The classics (depending on your taste buds and a tinge of elitism) such as Ugali, Nyama Choma, Mukimo, Matumbo, Omena, Chapati, Matoke, Pilau and Avocado will always have fan wars for as long as the Internet is available.
-I’m more interested in our street food culture which unfortunately isn’t embraced or highlighted enough.
+The classics (depending on your taste buds and a tinge of elitism) such as Ugali, Nyama Choma, Mukimo, Matumbo, Omena, Chapati, Matoke, Pilau, and Avocado will always have fan wars for as long as the Internet is available.
+I’m more interested in our street food culture, which, unfortunately, isn’t embraced or highlighted enough.
 Is it the stomach bug or the chicken that doesn’t really look like chicken but tastes divine?

-Art on the street in form of murals and graffiti as a form of expression and Art on the move reflected in the matatu ‘mayhem’ culture which has long been the bulk of transportation and a way of life, continue to transcend generations offering cultural insights even as they face massive opposition.
+Art on the street in the form of murals and graffiti as a form of expression and Art on the move reflected in the matatu ‘mayhem’ culture, which has long been the bulk of transportation and a way of life, continue to transcend generations offering cultural insights even as they face massive opposition.
 Similarly, the emerging controversial betting culture gets the same treatment.

 The film industry is also evolving.
 It’s beautiful to watch conservatives go into fits over a new film or music video that doesn’t seem to conform to African societal expectations.

-Kenyans may be the most hardworking across the EA region but we also have a casual approach to time.
+Kenyans may be the most hardworking across the EA region, but we also have a casual approach to time.
 We do things last minute.
 Someone would wake you up in the wee hours to ask you if you are awake.

 Na kwa hayo machache…